fenghaitao/mcp-mem0/README.md

 - Python 3.12+
 - Supabase or any PostgreSQL database (for vector storage of memories)
-- API keys for your chosen LLM provider (OpenAI, OpenRouter, or Ollama)
+- API keys for your chosen LLM provider (OpenAI, OpenRouter, GitHub Copilot, or Ollama)
 - Docker if running the MCP server as a container (recommended)

 ## Installation